-The Department of Mathematical Sciences offers a professionally oriented Master of Arts degree program in applied statistics.
+The Department of Mathematical Sciences offers a professionally oriented Master of Arts degree program in Statistics.
 The lively and versatile curriculum focuses on training that is applicable in the real world, and the program aims to prepare skillful statisticians and data scientists for professional careers in industry.
 The track includes an integral lab component that emphasizes the practice of contemporary data analysis and exposes students to methods, software and theory commonly used in applications of statistics.

-The program requires courses specific to the area of applied statistics, and the student is required to finish ten 4-credit courses and two 1-credit capstone seminars for a total of 42 credits, to be finished in two years.
+The program requires courses specific to the area of statistics, and the student is required to finish ten 4-credit courses and two 1-credit capstone seminars for a total of 42 credits, to be finished in two years.
 An exit exam or final thesis is not required.
 See the Curriculum page for a sample schedule and the course catalog.

 After You Graduate

 Driven by the ever-greater reliance of businesses and governments on data, the demand for professionals with strong quantitative analytical skills is now higher than ever.
 In a recent study, the McKinsey Global Institute projects that by 2018 the United States will need 140,000 to 190,000 professional statisticians.
 The United States Department of Labor also estimates the employment prospects in the field of statistics as growing much faster than average for all occupations.
 Program graduates will be trained to pursue careers in a variety of fields that require data-crunching and quantitative analysis.
 Well-trained statisticians and data scientists are employed in the following roles in a wide spectrum of industries:

 - sports statisticians